FindoraNetwork/Findora-EVM-Bounty/dapp/Readme.md

   - 📁 docs

 This structure is not mandatory.
-Please feel free to use any folder structure that you are comfortable with ,keeping the following guidlines mind
+Please feel free to use any folder structure that you are comfortable with ,keeping the following guidlines in mind
 - The code should be contained in one folder
 - The structure should be clear , with separate sections for every component
 - Code should be well documented (docs/comments)